ppmudgal/getdata-013-Course-Project/README.md

 5) Finally, execute run.analysis() in R.

-6) The Tidy data set under the name Tidy_Data.txt
+6) The Tidy data set is created under the name Tidy_Data.txt